-Miss LM will be teaching 3SG on a Monday and 3JS on a Tuesday.
+- Miss Vasilionka will be teaching 3LV on a Monday ,Thursday and Friday

 Underpinning all of our learning and time together are our school values.
 They are also linked to our Class Dojo rewards.
 We will learn about and celebrate examples of each value daily.

 Our key questions are:

 How can I work with others to be responsible?

 As Writers, we will start the term looking at performing playscripts before looking at persuasive writing and then historical fiction based on the Romans.
 We will look at how characters behave, how settingsinfluence the story and how vocabulary allows the reader to hook the story in the past.
 Throughout all our writing, we will focus on accurate punctuation including the correct punctuation of speech.
 We will continue to extend our ideas using a range of conjunctions as well as developing our application of a wide range fronted adverbials.
 Most importantly, handwriting, spelling and presentation of our ideas will be at the forefront of all we do.